Zjx402/Kea2/README.md

     <img src="docs/stage2.png" style="border-radius: 14px; width: 80%; height: 80%;"/>
 </div>

-Kea2 can support you to test your app by customizing testing scenarios (e.g., testing specific app functionalities, executing specific event traces, entering specifc UI pages, reaching specific app states) with the full capability and flexibility powered by `python` language and [uiautomator2](https://github.com/openatx/uiautomator2);
+Kea2 can support you to test your app by customizing testing scenarios (e.g., testing specific app functionalities, executing specific event traces, entering specifc UI pages, reaching specific app, blacklisting specific UI widgets) with the full capability and flexibility powered by `python` language and [uiautomator2](https://github.com/openatx/uiautomator2);

 In Kea2, a script is composed of two elements:
 -  **Precondition:** When to execute the script.
 - **Interaction scenario:** The interaction logic (specified in the script's test method) to reach where we want.

-### Example
+### Example 1: reaching specific UI pages

 Assuming `Privacy` is a hard-to-reach UI page during automated UI testing.
 Kea2 can easily guide Fastbot to reach this page.